PlayQ/d4s/vuepress/docs/docs/basic-queries.md

   // query itself.
 }
 ```
 Remember our example with leaderboard service?
-Let's implement `Ladder` interface and see how we could use one of the listed above queries
+Let's implement `Ladder` interface and see how we could use one of listed above queries
 to interact with DB.
 If you forget how `Ladder` interface is look like, here is a quick reminder:
 ```scala
 trait Ladder[F[_, _]] {